 But for straight-forward arithmetic functions (no loops), 500ns is a safe estimate.

-Entire Loop Delay
+Closed Loop Bandwidth / Delay

 In the case of a servo where the Quarto's analog output is connected to its analog input, then we can measure the delay through the entire closed loop.
 If at t=0, we look at a signal at the Quarto's analog input, then that signal gets to the ADC at time 800ns.
 The interrupt latency adds 210ns, so the MCU gets the data at time 1.01µs.
 Assuming the MCU takes 290ns to calculate the DAC update value, then at t=1.3µs the MCU updates the DAC.
 That update hits the DAC output at t=2.3µs and gets through the output filter at 3.5µs and through the ADC input filter at 4.05us.
 This means that the closed-loop signal delay is 4.05µs.
 However, this ignores the sampling time of the ADC.
 If the ADC is sampling every 1µs, then some information is delayed by nearly 1µs before the ADC samples it and other information is barely delayed at all.
-A reasonable approximation is to assume that all signals are delayed by the average delay which is half the sampling time.
+A reasonable approximation is to assume that all signals are delayed by, on average, half the sampling time.
 When sampling every 1µs, this adds an additional delay of 500ns.
 If sampling at 2µs, then the extra delay would be 1µs.